shipeng-yan/shipeng-yan.github.io/index.md

 ## Bio
+I work as an assistant professor of management and strategy at HKU Business School.
 My expertise lies in corporate sustainability, ESG, and institutional analysis.
 With a background in organization theory, I hold a PhD in Management from IESE Business School and a Bachelor's in Business Administration (Information Systems) from the University of Hong Kong.

 ## Lastest News